kumar-mahendra/Marketing-Analytics-Case-Study/README.md

 All column names and further explainations are provided in [All_in_One](All_in_one) Folder.
 Now marketing team can use this table to do their email-marketing.
 Good luck

 > [Click here](./all_in_one_script.sql) here to see complete script and process how it is generated .
-Be aware this is very long scrit!
+Be aware this is very long script!

 ---